Visitor Parking / Temporary Parking Permits

 Parking & Decals

-- Life Center for Seniors: The people who are members of the LCS program will be issued a Gray Decal and are allowed to park in Student and Employee areas to partake in classes or treatment being offered in the Wellness Center, Upper and Lower Gym, and at the Clinics.
+- Life Center for Seniors (LCS): The people who are members of the LCS program will be issued a Gray Decal and can park in Student and Employee areas to partake in classes or treatment being offered in the Life University Fitness Center, Upper and Lower Gym, and at the Clinics.

-- Blue decals:are issued to those individuals with excessive parking violations and are restricted to parking in K Lot only.
-They may park elsewhere on campus from 5pm to Midnight.
+- Blue decals are issued to those individuals with excessive parking violations and are restricted to parking in K Lot only.
+They may park elsewhere on campus from 5:00 p.m.-Midnight.

 This means that any vehicle with a Decal, Hanger or Pass may park in any open NORMAL parking space.
-Any reserve markings (Handicap, Student Ambassador, Student Council, or markings that reserve a space for a specific person or purpose) are still in effect.
-Please note that Students, Staff or Faculty are not visitors and should not take away those spaces from the true visitors to our campus.
-LVR Resident unloading groceries my park on lower levels briefly.
+Any reserve markings (Handicap, Student Ambassador, Student Council or markings that reserve a space for a specific person or purpose) are still in effect.
+Please note that students, staff or faculty are not visitors and should not take away those spaces from the true visitors to our campus.
 See Loading and Unloading Zone below.
-Handicap spaces at no time are be used as unloading areas.
+Handicap spaces at no time are to be used as unloading areas.

-Residents who pay for their reserve space area must be in their respective lot or level of the parking deck.
-All other Residents or Commuters may only park in G Lot (Gravel lot with the Tolerance Statue) See the Campus Map.
-Anyone not in the designated areas will be ticketed, Barnacled, or towed as required.
+Residents must be in their respective lot or level of the parking deck.
+There should be no nonresidents on campus overnight except for student-athletes who are traveling with their team.
+See the Campus Map.
+Anyone not in the designated areas will be ticketed, Barnacled or towed as required.

 Other Parking Passes

-All drivers of vehicles wishing to park on campus must have a pass issued by a department that they are visiting, or they must come to the Campus Safety Department located in Mod 2 to obtain a temporary pass for any of the following reasons.
+All drivers of vehicles wishing to park on campus must have a pass issued by a department that they are visiting, or they must come to the Campus Safety Department located at 1085 Barclay Circle to obtain a temporary pass for any of the following reasons.

-- Visitors: The permit should be displayed on the front dash of the vehicle at all times while on Life University property.
+- Visitors: The permit should be always displayed on the front dash of the vehicle while on Life University property.

-- Injury Passes: Documentation and an Injury Pass Application is needed in order to obtain an Injury Pass from Campus Safety.
+- Injury Passes: Documentation and an Injury Pass Application are needed to obtain an Injury Pass from Campus Safety.
 The pass allows a person to park in the closest available non-reserve space available in any lot.
 This pass does not allow anyone to use Handicap Parking.
 Handicap Parking is by State issue permit only.

 Loading and Unloading Zones